23 Apr 2015 by Olga Brighton

 Have you ever found yourself in a situation when you’re sitting in a café somewhere in a beautiful foreign country and the waiter is exceptionally polite and professional so you want to leave some tips but do not know how much is ok?
 Or what if it’s uncommon to tip there at all?
 You definitely do not want to be accused in bribery with whatever it brings as a consequence.
-Here are the tips on how much to tip in different countries around the world.
+There is info about tipping in different countries around the world.

 In general, tipping in Europe is expected but in much smaller amount than in the US.
 In restaurants and cafes, service may be included to the bill so check it before you tip; it is usually printed at the bottom.
 As for the amount, 5-10 % is perfectly fine if you find the service to be very high.
 Tipping more is considered unnecessary and may cause quite an opposite effect than you expect.
 For taxis, round the price to the next euro if you had a short drive, and round it to the next 10 in case of a long one.
 When in hotel, give a porter one euro for each bag he carries for you and leave a couple of euros in your room for the room service workers.